Primary Care Pediatrics

 Course Fees

 You may register through our secure online environment and you will receive an email confirmation upon receipt of your payment.
 Prices include CME credit, electronic syllabus, refreshments at breaks and breakfasts, and access to recordings of most of the general sessions for 30 days after the course.
-Some selected general sessions will not be recorded.
-One breakout session per day will be recorded and available to virtual learners.

 At the end of the registration process, a $10 non-refundable processing fee will be added to your registration.